 Do I have a common-law marriage?

 In addition, you and your spouse must have agreed to be husband and wife, or husband and husband, or wife and wife.
-This doesn't apply to engaged couples who "agree" to be married in the future, but it does apply to couples who agree that they are already married.

 How long do we have to live together to have a common-law marriage?

 There is no time requirement for establishing a common law marriage in Colorado.
 A common law marriage could possibly be valid after one day.
 Or you could live together with your boyfriend/girlfriend for decades but not be common-law married.

 Who decides if we have a common law marriage?

 In some cases, a court will decide this (for instance, if you want to end the marriage and file for divorce, or if you want to claim an inheritance).
 In cases where you want to obtain benefits such as Social Security survivor's benefits, the agency will decide if they accept that you have a common law marriage.
 (If they decide you don't, you can appeal their decision in court.)

 Courts will look at several factors in making a decision about if two people are common-law married to each other.
 The Court must consider the factors and evidence together – there is no single element that will prove or disprove a common-law marriage.

 If we have a common-law marriage, and we want to end our relationship, do we have to get a divorce?

 Once you agree that you are married, with a ceremonial marriage or with a common-law marriage, you are married permanently, unless you obtain a divorce or annulment or one of you dies.